-Broad-spectrum refers to CBD products that have had just the THC removed.
-The other 100+ cannabinoids native to the hemp plant are still present.
+Broad-spectrum refers to CBD products that have had its trace amounts of THC removed.
+Broad-spectrum CBD products may or may not contain the other 100+ native cannabinoids native to the hemp plant.

 When you smoke CBD flower, you’re consuming full-spectrum CBD.
 Many believe that this is the best way to consume CBD as it provides the users with the entourage effect— aptly named for the effect produced when all cannabinoids work together to provide feelings of calm and relief.

 5. The Relaxation of Smokable Cannabis Without The “High”